eternagame/workspace-helpers/packages/nx/README.md

 - ts-iso - Adds new isomorphic TypeScript package to an Nx workspace
 - ts-node - Adds a new TypeScript package intended for usage within NodeJS to an Nx workspace
 - ts-web - Adds a new TypeScript package intended for usage within the browser to an Nx workspace
+- app-node - Adds a new Typescript NodeJS application to an Nx workspace
+- app-web - Adds a new Typescript browser application to an Nx workspace
 - license - Changes the license across all packages (namely useful if you decide to add a license to a repo where you initialized it with no license)